Manuel Noriega: Prosecution in the United States

 Before receiving his permanent prison assignment, Noriega was placed in the Federal Detention Center, Miami.
 Noriega was incarcerated in the Federal Correctional Institution, Miami.
 Under Article 85 of the Third Geneva Convention, Noriega was considered a prisoner of war, despite his conviction for acts committed prior to his capture by the "detaining power" (the U.S.).
 This status meant that he had his own prison cell, furnished with electronics and exercise equipment.
 His cell was nicknamed "the presidential suite".
 While Noriega was in prison, he was visited regularly over two years by two evangelical Christian ministers, Clift Brannon and Rudy Hernandez.
 Noriega, nominally a Roman Catholic, was reported to have undergone a conversion to evangelical Christianity in May 1990, and was baptized in October 1992, while still in prison.
-Noriega's prison sentence was reduced from 40 to 30 years by the judge, then to 17 years for good behavior: his US sentence thus ended on September 9, 2007, though his incarceration ended up being extended while extradition requests by other countries were being adjudicated.
+Noriega's prison sentence was reduced from 40 to 30 years by the judge, then to 17 years for good behavior.
+His U.S. sentence thus ended on September 9, 2007, though his incarceration ended up being extended while extradition requests by other countries were being adjudicated.